rossaddison/yii2-house2house/README.md

 **Security best practices:** Active Record uses prepared statements to avoid SQL injections.

 **I appreciate the security features that Yii2 offers but how do I ensure that only users that I have signed up can access the site?**
 The sjaakp/pluto login can be set to 'fence mode' in frontend/config/main.php.
 This will restrict external users from accessing the site.
+Those users on mobile will have to have access to broadband though.

 **Installation Steps for Files:**
 1. Clone or unzip the folders into your web directory making sure that your composer.json and empty vendor folder are on the same level.